MagicalWater/json_dart_generator/README.md

 When the elements in the array are different, it will be converted to a mutually inclusive type as much as possible If they cannot contain each other, they will be displayed in a dynamic way, and the underlying elements will no longer be analyzed

-example: the type of element will be List<String>
+example: the type of element will be List&lt;String&gt;
 ```json
 {
   "element": [